nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 3a1.
 ContactSH shows an error message.

       Use case resumes at step 2.

-**Use case: Update Contact**

-**MSS**

-1. User requests a list of contacts.
-2. ContactSH shows a list of contacts.
-3. User requests to edit a specific contact in the list.
-4. ContactSH edits the contact.

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-ContactSH shows an error message.

-      Use case resumes at step 2.

-* 3b.
-The given edit information is invalid.

-    * 3b1.
-ContactSH shows an error message.

-      Use case resumes at step 2.

 **Use case: Find contact(s) by a criterion**

 **MSS**